Hundreds of thousands of years in the future, when even the pyramids have been ground to dust by wind, one human

 But of all our waste, the nuclear variety is by far the longest-lived.
 One type is called ‘plutonium-239’, and it’s a product of most nuclear plants.
 One thousand tons of it is currently in storage, with twenty additional tons being added each year as the plants operate.

-Nuclear power has some advantages as an energy source, but its creation of plutonium-239 is not one of them.
+Nuclear power has many advantages as an energy source, but its creation of plutonium-239 is not one of them.
 Its toxicity is similar to that of nerve gas, and the accidental inhalation of just one-millionth of a gram of its dust would give you cancer.
 A single pound of it is enough to kill 2 million people.

 Once it’s been made, it takes over one hundred thousand years to degrade.

 Let’s spend a moment on why nuclear waste like plutonium is like it is, and why it’s dangerous.

 Fundamentally it’s an atom that’s unstable.